toldsoftware/tiled-map/Notes/HoursTiledMap.md

 			- This would cause a whole pyramid to redraw
 			- Solution: Redraw all overlapping tiles with clipping to the original area (so only items within the clip matter)

+# 2017-01-31
+## 7:00-9:00

+- Improve UX
+- Use Highlight (Bring to Front) Buffer

+## 9:01-10:45

+- iOS is causing artifacts from rounding to pixel
+- START Pixel Perfect Draw

 ##

 	- Draw past the screen edge a bit for re-use for scrolling & zooming